William Douglas Home: Military service

 which created a moral obligation for Douglas-Home and he declined to participate.

 The aerial bombardment of Le Havre lasted four nights, killed over 2,000 French civilians, 19 German soldiers and levelled the city.
 The Germans surrendered after two-days' fighting and I Corps moved on to Boulogne, which was also subjected to a heavy aerial bombardment.
 At that time Douglas-Home, who had been placed under supervision (he did not consider himself at that time to have been "arrested") wrote to the Maidenhead Advertiser and the publication of his letter in the newspaper prompted his formal arrest and detention.

 Douglas-Home was charged at a Field General Court Martial held on 4 October 1944 that, when on active service, he disobeyed a lawful command given by his superior officer (contrary to Section 9 (2) of the Army Act 1881).
 He conducted his own defence.
-Regrettably neither the Field Court Martial nor Douglas-Home had a copy of the new edition of the Manual of Military Law, which had been prepared and published in April 1944 but not distributed to the troops in Normandy.
-Prior to April 1944 a British soldier accused of refusing to obey an order had no defence available that the order was illegal.
-Even had that been brought to the Court-Martial's attention, the grounds of objection by Douglas-Home for refusing to obey Colonel Waddell's order were rejected as he had to admit that the order, to act as a liaison officer, was not illegal.
+None of those involved in the court martial, including Douglas-Home had a copy of the new edition of the Manual of Military Law, which had been prepared and published in April 1944, but was yet to reach personnel in Normandy.
+Prior to April 1944, a British soldier accused of refusing to obey an order had no defence available that the order was illegal.
+Even had that been brought to the court martial's attention, the grounds of objection by Douglas-Home for refusing to obey Colonel Waddell's order were rejected as he had to admit that the order, to act as a liaison officer, was not illegal.
 His argument, that he was being required to take part in an event which was morally indefensible, fell on deaf ears.
-He was convicted, and sentenced to be cashiered and to serve one year's imprisonment with hard labour.
+He was convicted and sentenced to be cashiered and to serve one year's imprisonment with hard labour.
 The proceedings lasted two hours.

 Because of the article in the Maidenhead Advertiser, the Allied forces besieging Calais allowed the civilians to be evacuated from the town before it was subjected to a heavy aerial bombardment and final assault.
 Dunkirk was allowed to remain in German hands, with the besieged force bottled up, until Germany surrendered on 8 May 1945.
 In the wake of the publication, the British became sensitive to indiscriminate bombing of occupied cities and towns, although that consideration was not extended to towns and cities in Germany.
 One of the officers, Second Lieutenant James Wareing, described Douglas Home as follows:

 Another officer described the incident in front of Le Havre as follows: